Concept · article 05 of 18

 Number formatting is one of those things you don't notice until it's wrong, and then it's suddenly all you can see.
 Every monetary value in nouz uses the format conventions for your chosen currency — so the question of "comma or dot for decimals" is answered automatically once you set the currency right.

-There's no global standard for which symbol goes where.
-Most of continental Europe uses a comma as the decimal separator and a dot (or space) as the thousands separator.
-The UK, US, Ireland, Switzerland (mostly) and most former British colonies do the opposite.
-The number is the same; only the punctuation differs.
+Because there's no global standard for which punctuation goes where.
+Most of continental Europe uses a comma as the decimal separator and a dot (or space) as the thousands separator, while the UK, US, Ireland, Switzerland (mostly) and most former British colonies do the opposite.
+So €1.234,56 and €1,234.56 are the same value written two ways — only the punctuation differs.
+A German reader and an American reader would read the same string as completely different numbers.

 A German reader sees €1.234 and reads "one thousand two hundred thirty-four".
 An American reader sees €1.234 and reads "one point two three four" — completely different number.
 Same string, two readings. nouz picks the right one for your context.

-02 Which format you get
+02 Which number format will I get?

 If you genuinely need a non-default format for your currency, email support@nouz.co and explain the situation — if multiple owners ask for the same thing, we'll add the override.